hilja/file-batcher/README.md

 ## Usage

-Imagine that we’ve got thousands upon thousands of files like this:
+Imagine having thousands upon thousands of files like this:

 ```yaml
 ---